pub-n-dub/artificial-life-robotics-show/README.md

 ## artificial-life-robotics-show

 The Artificial Life Robotics Show podcast.
-This podcast is suitable for people of all ages.
+This content is suitable for people of all ages.

 ## Background